A-ha: Second comeback (2015–2016)

-MTV Unplugged and Hunting High and Low tours (2017–2021)
+MTV Unplugged and tours (2017–2021)

 An album and film from a series of acoustic performances, slated for June 2017, was scheduled for November 2017.
 In mid-June 2017, they recorded an MTV Unplugged special in the remote Norwegian island of Giske under close secrecy, with no phones or recording equipment allowed in the studio.
 In October 2017, an acoustic album titled Summer Solstice was released.
 It and included two new songs, "This Is Our Home" and "A Break in the Clouds".
 The video for "This Is Our Home" was released in September 2017, followed by the Unplugged versions of "The Sun Always Shines on T.V", "The Living Daylights" and "Take On Me", the last of which received widespread acclaim for re-imagining the pop classic.
 In early 2018, A-ha went on a European acoustic tour, which was first titled "An Acoustic Evening with A-ha" but then renamed "MTV Unplugged Tour 2018".

 The acoustic version of "Take On Me" was included in the movie Deadpool 2, released in May 2018, and in episode 13, season 4 of the American TV series The Magicians.
 On 29 October 2019, A-ha started their Hunting High and Low tour in Dublin, Ireland, in which they played the whole of their debut album, in addition to other songs.
 The tour, scheduled to run through 2020, was postponed due to the COVID-19 pandemic.
 Concerts were scheduled for many European countries, South Africa, Japan, Australia, New Zealand, Peru, Chile, Argentina, Brazil, Mexico and the United States.
 On the tour, the band presented the new song "Digital River".

 On 13 June 2021, the documentary a-ha: The Movie premiered at the Tribeca Film Festival in New York.
 The movie tells the story of the band and deals with both their success and the problems, such as personal rifts between members.
 Director Thomas Robsahm followed the band for four years.
 It was released in countries worldwide.

+The acoustic studio version of "Take On Me" was included in the American TV sitcom The Goldbergs on episode 16, season 8.